RUBi-ZA/MODE-TASK/docs/source/nma_tut.rst

 This option uses the default settings:
 Radius of arrow head = 2.20
 Radius of arrow tail = 0.80
-Arrow are coloured by chain in acsending order of PDB file according to the list:
+Arrow are coloured by chain in ascending order of PDB file according to the list:

 In a biological assembly, respective chains from each asymmetric unit are presented in the same colour.
 The script can handle 20 non-identical changes, after which all arrows will be coloured black by default